What film and television industry jobs offer screenwriters the best opportunities?

-While access to the studio will be a common theme in all of the jobs listed here, it is so key because it allows the screenwriter to create opportunities.
+While access to the studio will be a common theme in all of the jobs listed here, it is so crucial because it allows the screenwriter to create opportunities.

 Mail Room Clerk

-You can attain these positions by visiting the studio websites job listings, but all too often it’s easier to be creative and find the number of the studio mail room and inquire about possible openings.
+You can attain these positions by visiting the studio website job listings.
+Still, all too often, it's easier to be creative and find the number of the studio mailroom and inquire about possible openings.

 Access and networking.

-While you still need the right concept and script, this is a door that is open for so many in the mail room clerk positions.
-Relationships are made because they see these assistants each and every day on a regular basis.
-They are often — but not always — around the same age and the small talk between the two is often a welcome break from both of their normal day-to-day duties.
+While you still need the right concept and script, this is a door that is open for so many in the mailroom clerk positions.
+Relationships are made because they see these assistants each and every day regularly.
+They are often — but not always — around the same age, and the small talk between the two is often a welcome break from both of their normal day-to-day duties.

-Access, networking, mentoring, and consideration for possible promotions.
+Access, networking, mentoring, and consideration of possible promotions.

-This is the coveted full time position in any branch of studio or production company operations.
-Assistants work directly under the powers that be and it happens to be one of the most powerful positions in the film industry, at least in relation to screenwriters trying to get their script read.
+This is the coveted full-time position in any branch of studio or production company operations.
+Assistants work directly under the powers that be, and it happens to be one of the most powerful positions in the film industry, at least concerning screenwriters trying to get their script read.

 Be prepared to work your ass off.
 Be prepared to work overtime.
 Be prepared to never fall into a comfortable day-to-day schedule as your responsibilities will change like the wind each and every hour, day, week, month, and beyond.

 The networking is through the roof in this position.
-In fact, some producers and development executives insist that their assistants make networking meetings on a weekly basis for one-on-ones with agents, managers, etc.
+In fact, some producers and development executives insist that their assistants make networking meetings every week for one-on-ones with agents, managers, etc.